JordanMartinez/purescript-jordans-reference/02-FP-Philosophical-Foundations/02-Pure-vs-Impure-Functions.md

 ![Pure and Impure Functions](./assets/Pure-and-Impure-Functions.svg)

 Functional Programming utilizes functions to create programs and focuses on separating pure functions from impure functions.
-It also first describes computations before running them instead of executing them immediately.

 ## General Overview